 so young?
 What happened?
 And I see you have a screw in your foot!
 Was

 it a fracture?
-OMG - your neck is completely fused, and so are your
+OMG - your neck has been fused with pins and screws, and your

-sacroiliac joints.
+sacroiliac joints are fused.
 You have a herniated disc at C7/T1 where your

 cervical spine meets your thoracic spine.
 You say it hurts all the time?